dave-leeper/mock-server/README.md

 used to determine what actions the user is authorized to perform.

 Authorization information can be added to mocks, microservices, endpoints, and database connections  using the server's config file.
-An eample is shown below.
+An example is shown below.

  ```
 "databaseConnections" : [